 Wild foxes are elusive nocturnal creatures and are rarely active during daylight except during mating season or during dawn and dusk hours when hunting.

-As humans continue to encroach on fox territory, though, foxes have no choice but to coexist.
+As humans continue encroaching on fox territory, foxes have no choice but to coexist.
 This shift undoubtedly leads to more frequent encounters between foxes and humans.